 - Ngor – Ngor is one of the four original Lebou villages of the Cap-Vert Peninsula, along with Yoff, Hann, and Ouakam.
 It includes the small island of Ngor.

 - Sarpan – The Îles de la Madeleine lie west of Dakar in Senegal.
 The islands are uninhabited.
-The main island is Sarpan, known for its Stone Age tool finds.
+The main island is Saipan, known for its Stone Age tool finds.
 The islands are also known for their birds, fish, and plant life.
 The cliffs are steep and had been carved by the sea over millions of years.

 - Goree Island – Gorée is a tiny, car-free island off the coast of Dakar, in Senegal.
-It’s known for its role in the 15th- to 19th-century Atlantic slave trade.
+It’s known for its role in the 15th- to the 19th-century Atlantic slave trade.
 On the narrow streets, colonial buildings include the House of Slaves, now a museum.
 The 19th-century Fort d’Estrées houses the IFAN Historical Museum, with exhibits on Senegal’s past.
 The Henriette Bathily Women’s Museum considers the role of women in West African society.

-- Joal-Fadiouth – Joal-Fadiouth is a town and commune in the Thiès Region at the end of the Petite Côte of Senegal, south-east of Dakar.
+- Joal-Fadiouth – Joal-Fadiouth is a town and commune in the Thiès Region at the end of the Petite Côte of Senegal, southeast of Dakar.
 Joal lies on the mainland, while Fadiouth, linked by a bridge, lies on an island of clamshells, which are also used in local architecture and crafts.
 The village has no motorized transport evidenced by the sign on entering.
 It has large Christian and Muslim populations with cemeteries on another shell island.
 Another attraction is granaries on stilts in the water.
-The population of the commune in 2013 was some 46,000.
+The population of the commune in 2013 was 46,000.